 First, all of these terms that are used in the NT are used to express a relative preference, not an emotional absolute.
 This article explains what this means.

 Let's start by making it clear: the Greek, as used by Christ, expresses the differences among close, personal relationships much more clearly than the English word "love" does.
 Using Christ's Greek, we have a much clearer picture of human relationships.

 Christ uses two different words that are translated as "love" in the Gospels, agapao and phileo.
-Both of these words are treated as the opposite of hate in various verses, for example, Jhn 12:25 (He that loveth his life shall lose it) for agape, and Jhn 12:25 (He that loveth his life shall lose it).
-These two words are best understood in the context of another Greek word for "love," eros.
+Both of these words are treated as the opposite of hate in various verses.
+These two words can also be better understood in the context of another Greek word for "love," eros.
 However, Christ never uses that word.

 The most common word translated as "to love" is agapao.
 He uses this word about twice as much as he does phileo.
 Its noun form is agape.
 It is also the word used as the opposite of "hate".
-This is the "love" that is associated with "duty" and what got wants of use regarding our relationships with others.
+This is the "love" that is associated with "duty" and what God wants of us regarding our relationships with others.

 As a contrast, the Greek word for passionate love, especially in a sexual sense, is eros.
 Agape is not passion.
 Though agape has been translated as "to desire," Christ does not associate it with sexual desire or romantic desire.

 If we want to avoid confusion, the best way to translated agapao is in terms of caring.
 When we care for other, we are acting out of agapao.
 The care for others is agape.
 In a sense, agape is affection for those who are dependent on us or on whom we are dependent.
 Just because you say you "care" for someone, doesn't mean that you don't have other preferences.
 Its use expresses a preference.